namvdo/my-personal-webpage-project/README.md

 ### Any recommend for this project can look better, please give me an advice.

-### I'm really delightful to become a friend of programmers, so don't hesitate to become my friend.
+### I'm really delighted to become a friend with programmers, so don't hesitate to become my friend.
 * [Linkedin](https://www.linkedin.com/in/nam-v-do/)
 * [Facebook](https://facebook.com/namvdo11/)
 * [Twitter](https://twitter.com/namvdo/)